TTNRT/docswebsite/src/content/docs/ttgit/actions/renovate-bot.md

 ## Setting it up
 ### Adding the required files
-For setting up the bot with your repsitory, you need to add one file per the requirements that Renovate is looking for.
+For setting up the bot with your repository, you need to add one file per the requirements that Renovate is looking for.
 This file should be named `renovate.json` and located in the root directory of your repository.
 Below is what the file should have it's contents look like.
 You may copy the contents below if you want.

 ```json
 {